dreamon11/trellis/README.md

 ## Remote server setup (staging/production)

-A base Debian 10 (Buster) server is required for setting up remote servers.
+A base Ubuntu 18.04 (Bionic) server is required for setting up remote servers.

 1. Configure your sites in `group_vars/<environment>/sites.yml` and in `group_vars/<environment>/vault.yml` (see the [Vault docs](https://roots.io/docs/trellis/master/vault/) for how to encrypt files containing passwords)
 2. Add your server IP/hostnames to `hosts/<environment>`